hyperledger/caliper/docs/v0.3.2/benchmark_fabric_tutorial.md

 - `chaincodeId` - the chaincode ID that is being tested.
 - `txDuration` - the length of the round measured by duration.
 - `rateControl` - a rate control method with options and the type.
-- `callback` - a path to the callback file that is being tested, in this case this is our queryAssetBenchmark.js file.
+- `callback` - a path to the callback file that is being tested, in this case this is the queryAssetBenchmark.js file.
 - `arguments` - an optional array of arguments to be passed to the callback file when being invoked.

 This is how it should be populated: